JPMorgan's solid quarterly profit beats back recession fears

 In the bank’s capital markets business, equity underwriting fell 13 percent and bond trading revenues fell 8 percent from the year-ago quarter.
 Bank executives had signaled earlier in the quarter that capital markets revenue could fall by a greater amount.

-Shares of the bank were up 3.6 percent in midmorning trading.
+Shares of the bank were up 3.6 percent in morning trading.

-JPMorgan was the first of the big banks to report first-quarter earnings, and investors watched closely for cues on the health of the U.S. economy and the financial system.

 The bank said net income rose to a record $9.18 billion, or $2.65 per share, in the quarter ended March 31, from $8.71 billion, or $2.37 per share, a year earlier.